sanndeeph/sanndeeph.github.io/README.md

 - Discovered new sources to enhance news coverage in the Gulf Region.
 - Achieved client contract extension through successful project execution.

-### Content Research Analyst @ Euclid Infotech Pvt.
+### Content Research Analyst at Euclid Infotech Pvt.
 Ltd., Jun 2009 – Mar 2016
 - Utilized unconventional methods such as Secondary, Web, and Social Media Research to source Govt Procurement information, bypassing traditional channels.
 - Built dashboards, market-based statistical reports and company or country profiles using MS Excel and PowerPoint for generating additional direct revenue for the company.
 - Identified and collaborated with software team to fix process and delivery issues which improved efficiency by 30%.